kubeshop/testkube/docs/docs/test-types/executor-playwright.md

 Starting from the Testkube Helm chart version 1.9.5, it is possible to use Testkube to manage your Playwright tests inside your Kubernetes cluster.

+Default command for this executor: &lt;depManager&gt;
+Default arguments for this executor command: &lt;depCommand&gt; playwright test (parameters in &lt;&gt; are calculated at test execution)

 export const ExecutorInfo = () => {
    return (
     <div>